openeuropa/oe_webtools/modules/oe_webtools_etrans/README.md

-// phpcs:ignoreFile

 # OpenEuropa Webtools eTrans

-This component provides the integration with the Webtools eTranslation service.
+This component provides integration with the Webtools eTranslation service.

 ## What it does
 The `oe_webtools_etrans` module offers 2 blocks:
 * OpenEuropa Webtools eTrans: This block displays a "Translate this page" link, allowing your visitors to select a language from the official EU language list in a modal.
 Upon selection, the page will be translated using the eTrans service.
 * OpenEuropa Unified eTrans: This block displays a banner on non-translated pages, offering your users the opportunity to translate the page into the language of their choice, selected from the interface.

 For more information see [here](https://webgate.ec.europa.eu/fpfis/wikis/display/webtools/eTranslation+component).